-Overlooking the historical center of Rome, The American University of Rome is a traditional American college located on top of the Eternal City’s highest hill - its garden of umbrella pines offering a spectacular view of the city and the surrounding hills.
+Overlooking the historical center of Rome, The American University of Rome is a traditional American college located on top of the Eternal City’s highest hill, offering a spectacular view of the city and the surrounding hills.

-The defining aspects of the undergraduate programs taught at AUR are:
+The defining aspects of the programs taught at AUR are:

-- All programs combine theoretical understanding with practical experience - classes are often taught on-site throughout Rome
+- All programs combine theoretical understanding with practical experience and classes are often taught on-site throughout Rome and Italy.

-- There are abundant opportunities to gain real-world work experience through internships with national and international commercial companies and NGOs - over 75% of our students will undertake an internship, many will take two
+- Abundant opportunities to gain real-world work experience through internships with national and international commercial companies and NGOs.
+Over 75% of our students will undertake an internship; many will take two.

-- AUR has a relatively small student body of just over 500 undergraduate and postgraduate students, classes have a low student to staff ratio.
-This creates an intimate learning environment and engenders in-depth discussions in the classroom
+- AUR has a relatively small student body of just over 500 undergraduate and postgraduate students.
+Classes have a low student to staff ratio, creating an intimate learning environment and engendering in-depth discussions in the classroom.

-The American University of Rome participates in US Title IV Direct Lending, to cover the estimated cost of attendance.
-Our financial aid department is dedicated to guiding students and parents through the process of applying, disbursing and managing these loans.
+The American University of Rome participates in US Title IV Direct Lending to cover the estimated cost of attendance.
+Our Financial Aid department is dedicated to guiding students and parents through the process of applying for, disbursing and managing these loans.

 AUR is wholly committed to assisting students whose academic merit and financial need warrant recognition and support.
 To this end, we have a range of scholarship options available.